 What are the benefits?

-For many people, LASIK offers better eye sight, and allows them to stop wearing contact lenses or glasses.
-This may be welcomed relief for those who dislike glasses, find contacts uncomfortable, or suffer from frequent eye infections.
+For many people, LASIK offers better eyesight, and allows them to stop wearing contact lenses or glasses.
+This may be a welcomed relief for those who dislike glasses, find contacts uncomfortable, or suffer from frequent eye infections.

 People who undergo LASIK may see a decrease in eye expenses over time.
-When LASIK means you no longer have to wear glasses or contacts, you won't have to pay to replace these corrective devices, and you might need fewer eye appointments.
+When LASIK means you no longer have to wear glasses or contacts, you won't have to pay to replace these corrective devices.

 What are the potential drawbacks?

-Some people experience temporary vision problems following LASIK, including blurry vision.
-For a small number of LASIK patients, these vision changes are permanent.
+Some people experience temporary vision problems following LASIK, including blurry vision, dry eye, or night vision symptoms.
+For a small number of LASIK patients, these issues require additional treatment..
 Some other potential drawbacks of LASIK include:

 - A person might develop an eye infection or eye pain.